rjcarte/Information-Niches/readme.txt

 This supplementary information is available for referees and other interested parties who wish to run MATLAB simulation code to reproduce the results described in the above paper.

 INSTRUCTIONS FOR REPRODUCING RESULTS FROM SECTION 3.1

-Important Note: MATLAB r2016b is required to run the simulation scripts.

 To reproduce the results described in section 3.1 and shown in figure 1 six (6) MATLAB scripts are available in the ./code/section3-1 folder, as follows (the filenames are self-explanatory):